International Federation of Resistance Fighters – Association of Anti-Fascists

 The International Federation of Resistance Fighters – Association of Anti-Fascists also known by its French initials FIR (Fédération Internationale des Résistantes - Association des Antifascistes) is an organization of veterans of the anti-Axis resistance fighters, partisans, members of the anti-Hitler coalition.
-During the Cold War, the work of the FIR was closely connected with issues of peace, disarmament, understanding and cooperation of countries of different political systems.
-The FIR gave the former resistance fighters a voice against the policy of military confrontation and the real threat of war.
-Member organizations in West and East took numerous initiatives to end the policy of confrontation.
+During the Cold War, it was a communist dominated organization that furthered the policies of the Eastern Bloc.

 History

 The FIR was founded in June 1951 in Vienna.
 It was formed by an earlier organization called the International Federation of Former Political Prisoners; the latter organization had been founded in Paris in 1947.
 (Other sources say 1946).